ariskyr/Untitled-2.5D-Platformer/README.md

 ## Artwork
  Primarily made by us

- 1. Player is using animations from [mystic_woods](https://game-endeavor.itch.io/mystic-woods) as a placeholder for now.
-We will be using a different character probably.
+ 1. Player is using a [link spritesheet](https://www.deviantart.com/gregarlink10/art/Link-Ocarina-of-Time-UPDATED-868055542).
+Very few of the animations have been used, we will be adding more in time.

  2. **Modular Interior House Pack**: 105 Low Poly assets for primary use in interior spaces.
 All assets are made to be modular in 2x2m tile.
     * 5 Wooden Beams